A-1 Mechanical Blog: Posts Tagged ‘Air Conditioning Installation’

 When Is It Better to Repair or Replace Air Conditioning Units?

 From one home to another, every situation is different.
-Air conditioner repairs may be a wise option for one family, while replacement is the better choice for another.
+Air conditioning repair may be the best job for one family, while replacement is the better choice for another.
 There’s no set list of criteria we can use that tells us when it’s best to repair or replace air conditioner equipment, but there are some guidelines that help guide this important decision.
 Your technician is able to advise you regarding specific issues and factors that pertain to your AC unit and how each may affect these general guidelines.

 Air Conditioner Repair Is Typically the Best Option If…